-The RPM/HT-M system is maintained by Medtronic Care Management Services (MCMS) who are contracted by the VA Office of Connected Care/VHA Telehealth Services to provide support and assistance to the program.
-The contract award number is 36C79123D0001.
-The contract award was for a base period of two years and six option periods.
+The HT-MA system is maintained by Medtronic Care Management Services (MCMS) who are contracted by the VA Office of Connected Care/VHA Telehealth Services to provide support and assistance to the program.
+The contract award number is VA791-17-D-0004.
+The contract award was made for one year with the option for another 4 renewable years.
 The contract is reviewed each year and renewed by way of a contract amendment.
-All MCMS personnel involved in the operations of the RPM/HT-M system complete the VA Security Clearance process.
+All MCMS personnel involved in the operations of the HT-MA system complete the VA Security Clearance process.
 The following documents are reviewed and signed annually by each team member, (1) Non-Disclosure Agreement (2) Contractor Rules of Behavior.
 Additionally, team members must also complete, an annual basis the VHA Privacy and HIPAA Focused Training and VA Privacy and Information Security Awareness Training.